 8039 Beach Blvd., Buena Park, CA

-Knott’s Berry Farm is ready to celebrate Halloween every weekend in October.
+Knott’s Berry Farm is ready to celebrate Halloween every weekend in October, starting September 30th.
 Specially geared for kids ages 3-11, the daytime activities are big on fun, not scares.
 Some of the special activities include karaoke, mask making, a costume contest party, trick-or-treating, navigating through a maze, exploring slithery, crawly critters, and more.
 All activities are included in the price of regular admission to Knott’s.
 (And if you need something scarier, don’t forget about Knott’s Scary Farm).